CREDENTIALS AND ELECTIONS

 - Public Relations Managers (if elected)

-- He or she may be represented by another person who will speak on his or her behalf.
+- They may be represented by another person who will speak on their behalf.

-- The candidate's representative must be seated as close to the platform as possible.
+- The candidate's representative should be seated as close to the platform as possible.

-- Restrictions apply regarding the choice of a representative.
-The following meeting officials may not give a speech on behalf of a candidate unless that individual resigns before the Annual Business Meeting begins:
+- The following meeting officials may not give a speech on behalf of a candidate unless that individual resigns before the Annual Business Meeting begins:

 - A member of the District Executive Committee